By Nikki Phipps

 - Verticillium wilt is similar to bacterial wilt but is caused from soil-borne fungal infections.
 Plants may become stunted, turn yellow, and wilt.

 - Southern blight is also caused by fungus and plants exhibit softening of the crown and root tissues.
 Mold may also be seen on the stems and surrounding soil.

 - Phomopsis blight usually affects fruits of eggplant, which begin as sunken spots that eventually enlarge and become soft and spongy.
 Leaves and stems, especially seedlings, may develop gray or brown spots first.

-- Phytophthora blight can quickly destroy eggplants.
+- Phytophthora blight, which also affects peppers, can quickly destroy eggplants.
 Plants will get dark streaks prior to collapsing and dying.